The Tracking add-on counts your ad impressions and clicks and allows you to view statistics and create reports.

 fancy-product-review is the slug from the linking post and will be different on other posts on your site.

 [POST_SLUG] is empty when used on category pages outside of the content of posts, it will not be filled.
 So for the placeholders that contain formation from posts, you should make sure that the ads using them always appear on single pages or within the content of posts.

 When using placeholders in the URL, the link is automatically cloaked (see Link Cloaking above).

 Limit ad views by impressions or clicks

-The plugin also lets you limit the number of total impressions or clicks the ad can get before being disabled.
+The Tracking add-on lets you limit the number of total impressions or clicks the ad can receive before being disabled.

-You can find this setting in the Stats meta box of the ad edit screen.
+You can find this setting in the Statistics meta box on the ad edit screen.

-When you manage impressions and clicks with a local method and not Google Analytics, you can find your advertising statistics in your dashboard on Advanced Ads > Stats.
+When you manage impressions and clicks with a local method and not Google Analytics, you can find your advertising statistics in your dashboard on Advanced Ads > Statistics.